shakelang/japack/README.md

 with the inline version you can import packages from other inline `japack` instances.
 The compressed version of the inline japack instance can be easily added to your javascript file and is only about 1000 characters long.

-**Keep in mind that the inline version is also licensed under the BSD-2 Clause license.
-YOU HAVE TO INCLUDE A NOTE (AS A COMMENT OR IN THE LICENSE FILE) THAT YOU ARE USING japack INLINE LIBRARY**

 - Inline Library: https://github.com/shakelang/japack/blob/master/inline-lib/index.js
 - Minified Inline Library: https://github.com/shakelang/japack/blob/master/inline-lib/index.min.js